 The problem presents when a person is looking for a particular thing and not getting it, partly because the language hasn’t been communicated clearly enough as to exactly what a person is doing.
 I understand why.
 As an apprentice who helped a Peruvian shaman run an Ayahuasca center in the Amazon for five years, it was hard to decipher at the beginning exactly what his or my approach was to Medicine work.
 Especially since I’d only worked with other shamans within his lineage, one of which was at a boot-camp style healing center (again, I didn’t realize that at the time.)

-There is no problem with any approach.
+There is no problem with most approaches.
 The problem is in the lack of being able to articulate clearly (especially on a website to potential guests) exactly what the approach looks like.
 Looking back on what my arrogant ego needed at the time, boot camp style was a perfect start for me.
 As I shifted over into being more gentle and loving towards myself, it wouldn’t have fit anymore, even though the ceremonies continued to be just as powerful.

 The shaman I’ve worked with since 2007 has a very hands-off style.
 He’s not going to hand you the Medicine and leave, but he goes between waves of Icaros and silent periods, lets you have your process (while checking in) unless you really need it, and ultimately wants you to take responsibility for your own work in the Medicine (as he often says – this is between you and the Medicine – the shaman just creates a safe space for you to work).